Las Vegas Like a Local: A Guide to Exploring Downtown Las Vegas

 What To Do in Downtown Las Vegas

-No visit to downtown Las Vegas is complete without a stop at these popular attractions:
+No visit to downtown Las Vegas is complete without a stop at these popular attractions and things to do:

-• Neon Museum: This popular museum preserves and displays Vegas’s iconic neon signage.
+- Neon Museum: Located in north downtown, this popular museum preserves and displays Vegas’s iconic neon signage.
 Don’t miss the renowned Neon Boneyard!

-• Container Park: A unique shopping center consisting of shipping containers that have been converted into shops and boutiques.
-Watch for the giant fire-breathing praying mantis out front!
+- Container Park: This unique shopping center consists of shipping containers that have been converted into boutiques and shops featuring goods created by local craftspeople.
+Located in Fremont East, you’ll know you’ve arrived when you see the giant fire-breathing praying mantis out front.

-• SlotZilla: Shoot out of a giant slot machine and soar along an 850-foot zipline 77 feet above the Fremont Street Experience.
+- SlotZilla: Soar 77 feet over the Fremont Street Experience on an 850-foot zipline that, in true Las Vegas style, shoots you out of a giant slot machine.
 Serious thrillseekers should try the zoomline, which suspends you superhero-style 110 feet above ground and sends you flying 1,750 feet along the entire length of the Fremont Street Experience.

 Staying Downtown